yakhyo/yakhyo/index.md

 ### Machine Learning Engineer

- - Developing a video recognition model to help business owners to advertise their products on youtube videos.
-   - Conducted experiments on building datapipeline/training/evaluating the model and QA on the model.
-   - Implemented SOTA models (R(2+1)D, MViT_v1, MViT_v2) to deliver better generalizable model.
-   - Implementing various object detection and classification models to deliver better solution to business owners.
+- **Video Recognition:** Build a Video Moderation Pipeline which helps to flag inappropriate video contents using latest state-of-the-art Transformer models (MViT, MViT v2 and etc).
+- **Semantic Segmentation & Object Detection:** Leveraged segmentation and detection techniques to precisely detect unsuitable content for the brand safety.
+Implemented latest state-of-the-art models in terms of real-time speed and efficiency (YOLO, YOLOACT).
+Build the model development pipeline using Kubeflow and improved the model performance drastically in terms of Recall.
+- **Multi-label & Multi-head Classification:** Improved the model performance by efficiently leveraging multi-label and multi-head classification techniques for identifying inappropriate content within images and videos.
+This novel approach showcases the adaptability and efficacy for established techniques in addressing specific domain challenges.

 ### D-Meta Co. | 2020.11.18 - 2022.06.30

 ### AI Research Engineer

- - Optical Character Recognition.
-   - Scene Text Recognition customized version of [Deep Text Recognition](https://github.com/yakhyo/ClovaAI-Deep-Text-Recognition) method(STN-ResNet-BiLSTM-Attn).
-   - Scene Text Detection using [CRAFT](https://github.com/yakhyo/ClovaAI-CRAFT) text detection method(U-net based) and Object Detection Method(Customized YOLOv5).
+- **Optical Character Recognition(OCR):** Developed and designed text detection and recognition model to efficiently recognize handwritten texts on slab metals using Spatial Transformer Networks and Sequential modeling.
+Built a whole pipeline from data pre-processing to training and evaluation of the model.
- - Automatic Number Plate Recognition(**ANPR**) using Object Detection Methods(Customized YOLOv5):
+- **Automatic Number Plate Recognition (ANPR):** Designed and developed ANPR model to accurately detect and recognize number plates of using Object Detection Approach.
- - Number plate generator with YOLO format labels([Korean Number Plate Generator](https://github.com/yakhyo/Korean-License-Plate-Generator))
- - Car Damage detection using Object Detection(Customized YOLOv5-small).
- - Deployment of Car Damage Detection model on Android OS.
+- **Car Damage Detection:** Build lightweight Car Damage Detection model and deployed it on Android device using Torchscript.
- - Shadow Removal on Car Surface using **Generative Adversarial Networks**(**CycleGAN**, **MaskShadowGAN**).
- - Implemented SOTA Object Recognition/Detection/Segmentation Models.
+- **Shadow Removal:** Goal of this project was to develop a deep learning based shadow removal model to improve the performance of car damage detection by removing the shadow on the surface of the vehicle.

 ### AI&SC Lab | 2018.09.01 - 2021.03.01

 ### AI Researcher

 - Machine Learning based Recommendation System.
- - Development of Android app to Control Devices via Bluetooth.
+- Developed an Android App to control Rice Peeling Machine through bluetooth.
- - Fire and Smoke Recognition from Image data using Atrous Convolutions.
+- Improving Fire and Smoke Recognition from an image and video using Dilated Convolutions.
- - Deploying Object Detection methods on Edge devices.
+- Deployed Object Detection and Image Recognition models on Raspberry Pi 2.

 ### OSG Ltd | 2018.01.01 - 2018.05.01

 ### Frontend Developer Intern

 - Web design development using HTML, CSS, BootStrap, JS, JQuery.
 - Developed a Website using CodeIgniter(PHP backend framework).
 - Experienced using Document Object Model(DOM) and Model View Controller(MVC).

 ## EDUCATION

 ### MS in Computer Engineering, Gachon University | 2018.09.01 - 2021.02.24

 - GPA: 4.01 / 4.5
 - Courses: Artificial Intelligence, Advanced Artificial Intelligence, Algorithms, Advanced Algorithms, Image Processing, Computer Networks.
 - Thesis: Automatic Fire and Smoke Detection Method for Surveillance Systems based on Dilated CNNs.
 - Awards:
     - Best paper award from **FISK** (Fire Investigation Society of Korea).
     - Best presentation award from **ISIS2019 & ICBAKE2019**.

 ### BS in Computer Engineering, TUIT | 2014.09.01 - 2018.06.12

 - GPA: 85 / 100
 - Courses: Linear Algebra, Calculus, Probability and Statistics, Programming in C++/Java, Algorithms, Data Structures, Desktop and Web Application Development.
 - Projects:
     - Developed a Desktop App for English Language Learners using C++.
     - Developed a Web App for Online Car Sale using PHP.

-## SKILLS
+## SOFT SKILLS

-### Technical:

- - Python: NumPy, Scikit-learn, PIL, Matplotlib, Pandas, OpenCV, PyTorch, TensorFlow, Keras.
- - Java: Tensorflow Lite and PyTorch Inference.
- - PyTorch: MobileNetV1/V2/V3, DarkNet53, YOLOv1/YOLOv3/YOLOv5, DeepLabV3, EAST/CRAFT, Deep Text Detection, Video Recognition models and etc are implemented and uploaded to GitHub.
- - Version Control and Team Collaboration(Git/GitHub).
- - Coding: Problem-solving, Competitive programming.
- - Experience using Docker/Kubeflow and Multi-GPUs(Training/Testing/Deployment).
- - Experience on Code Review/Debugging.

-### Soft:

 - Open-minded and Adaptable.
 - Determined and decisive: Uses initiative to develop effective solutions to problems.
 - Emotionally mature: Calming and positive temperament, tolerant and understanding.
 - Strong planning: Organizing and monitoring abilities.

 ## PUBLICATIONS:

 - Automatic Fire and Smoke Detection Method for Surveillance Systems Based on Dilated CNNs, 2020.
 - Automatic Fire and Smoke Detection System for Open Street CCTV Systems in Smart City Platforms, 2019.

-Download this in **.pdf** from [here](https://yakhyo.github.io/yakhyo/assets/cv_yakhyokhuja[20230806].pdf)
+Download this in **.pdf** from [here](https://yakhyo.github.io/yakhyo/assets/cv_yakhyokhuja[20231013].pdf)